vyahello/fake-vehicles-api/README.md

-# Mock cars API
+# Mock vehicle API
-A lightweight fake cars API written in [API Star](https://docs.apistar.com/) python Web API toolkit framework.
+A lightweight fake vehicle API written in [API Star](https://docs.apistar.com/) python Web API toolkit framework.
 It is mostly used as a sample API for your project.

 Fake data was generated from cool https://www.mockaroo.com source.